SaloniJhalani/Stock-Market-Live-Sentiment/README.md

 ## Project Overview
+Picture this: you're an ambitious investor or a passionate stock enthusiast, eagerly keeping an eye on the ever-changing world of stocks.
+You want to make informed decisions about your portfolio, but it can be overwhelming to sift through an avalanche of data and news articles.
+That's where our exciting project comes into play!

-This project focuses on generating an interactive stock sentiment treemap for a portfolio of stocks, using Python.
+This project focuses on generating an interactive stock sentiment treemap for a portfolio of stocks, helping you make informed decisions.

 ## Data Source
 This project involves scraping a real-time dataset of stock news, which is updated every 30 minutes, from [FinViz](https://finviz.com), a well-known website for stock screening.